-Stem cell therapy has a lot of potential for a number of dental procedures and systemic disease and is proving to be an effective endodontic strategy.
+Stem cell therapy has a lot of potential for a number of dental procedures and systemic disease and is proving to be an effective dental specialist strategy.

-Stem cell therapy is not front line treatment but may be recommended in cases where you’ve lost sensation due to trauma or a deep cavity when the root of the tooth was developing and no other interventions have worked.
-The team of Endodontists at WisNova Institute of Dental Specialists carefully reviews your case to determine if you may be a candidate for this cutting-edge therapy.
+Stem cell therapy is not front line treatment but may be recommended in cases where you have lost sensation due to trauma or a deep cavity when the root of the tooth was developing and no other interventions have worked.
+The team of dental specialists at WisNova carefully review each individual case to determine if you may be a candidate for this cutting-edge therapy.

-If you want to find out more about stem cell therapy to restore tooth sensation, call WisNova Institute of Dental Specialists or schedule a consultation using the online tool.
+If you want to find out more about stem cell therapy to restore tooth sensation, call our office or request appoint online.